alexwlchan/books.alexwlchan.net/reviews/2022/the-central-line.md

 ---

 Pleasant little romance about a single mum with two kids, who meets a guy while riding the Central Line.
+It touches on themes of grief, guilt and responsibility.